BraidenQ/WHSTechNotes/journal.md

 # february 10, 2026

 1. I dont enjoy football because i dont personally find sports entertaining.
 2. I didnt really watch the super bowl, and only tuned in to watch the half time show with bad bunny.
 3. I think the bad bunny half time show was awesome but i didnt watch anything else so i dont have any comment on the rest of the super bowl.

+# march 2, 2026

+Job #1
+Company:
+Job Title:
+Education Required:
+Experience Required:
+Skills / Tools / Languages:
+Certifications (if any):
+What the job does (1–2 sentences):

+Job #2
+Company:
+Job Title:
+Education Required:
+Experience Required:
+Skills / Tools / Languages:
+Certifications (if any):
+What the job does (1–2 sentences):